EFFECTIVE DATE: February 15, 2024

 The following capitalized terms used in this DPA shall have the meanings given to them below:

 a) “Applicable Data Protection Law(s)” means the relevant data protection and data privacy laws, rules and regulations to which the Customer Personal Data are subject.
-“Applicable Data Protection Law(s)” shall include, but not be limited to, the Privacy Shield Principles and requirements and to the EU General Data Protection Regulation (2016/679), as of its effective date on May 25, 2018 (the “GDPR”).
+“Applicable Data Protection Law(s)” shall include, but not be limited to, the EU-U.S. Data Privacy Framework (“EU-U.S. DPF”), the UK Extension to the EU-U.S. DPF and the Swiss-U.S. Data Privacy Framework (“Swiss-U.S. DPF”) as set forth by the U.S. Department of Commerce, and the EU General Data Protection Regulation (2016/679), as of its effective date on May 25, 2018 (the “GDPR”).

 b) “Customer Personal Data” means Personal Data pertaining to Customer’s customer lists, email addresses, phone numbers, physical addresses of Customer or others, users or employees located in the European Union and received or collected by Nimble.
 As required by GDPR, Customer Personal Data and the specific uses of the Customer Personal Data are detailed on Exhibit A.